pfl-cs/DILI/README.md

 ## Paper Citation

-This paper has been accepted by VLDB 2023.
-If you find the code useful, please cite our paper:
+Our paper has been accepted by VLDB 2023.
+If you find the code useful, please cite the paper:

 ```
 @article{li2023DILI,